shadow2560/sphaira/README.md

 ## ftp

-ftp can be enabled via the network menu and listens on port 5000, no username or password is required.
+ftp can be enabled via the network menu.
+It uses the same config as ftpsrv `/config/ftpsrv/config.ini`.
+[See here for the full list of all configs available](https://github.com/ITotalJustice/ftpsrv/blob/master/assets/config.ini.template).

 ## mtp